Genre Fiction: Definition for Creative Writers

 If you're unsure whether your story or novel can be considered both genre fiction and literary fiction, it's worthwhile trying both camps.
 It certainly doesn't hurt to have more options for publishing your work, especially if you're not too proud.
 If you read enough genre and literary genre, you should be able to tell the difference between the two.
 If you cannot, keep writing and reading.
 It is important that you know what kind of writer you are, and how you should market yourself.

 In order for genre fiction to be literary as well, the writing must transcend the genre.
 This means that the writing must work on a literary level as well as a genre level.
 Although genre writing focuses mostly on story and world-building as opposed to the internal lives of characters, when a writer can combine both of these, they often come up with something completely new and interesting.
 Author Neil Gaiman's writing is an example of this.
-Much of Stephen King's work is also considered literary genre.
+Much of Stephen King's work is also considered in the literary genre.

 There are many authors working now on transcending the genre, through zombie stories, young adult literature, and science fiction.
 Speculative fiction is also a very popular genre as well.
 Primarily literary writers such as Sam Lipsyte and Jennifer Egan have written sci-fi stories for The New Yorker's Science Fiction Issue.
 This acceptance (and inclusion and encouragement) of genre writing is an exciting addition for up and coming authors interested in writing literary genre.